-- 1. meet the general entry requirements and the specific entry requirements that the Faculty Board may have prescribed, and - 2. be considered in other respects to have the ability required to benefit from their studies (cf. HF Chapter 7, Section 35).
+- 1. meet the general entry requirements and the specific entry requirements that the Faculty Board may have prescribed, and - 2. be considered in other respects to have the ability required to benefit from their studies (cf. HF Chapter 7, Section 35).2

-3.1 General entry requirements
+3.1.
+General entry requirements

-A person meets the general entry requirements for third-cycle courses and study programmes if they have
+A person meets the general entry requirements if they have